cardano-foundation/CIPs/CIP-1694/README.md

 #### Pre-defined DReps

-In order to participate in governance, a stake credential must be delegated to a DRep.
+In order to participate in governance, each stake credential must be delegated to a DRep.
 Ada holders will generally delegate their voting rights to a registered DRep that will vote on their behalf.
 In addition, two pre-defined DRep options are available: